pcfreak30/skyd/doc/sips/SIP-TBD-payment-routing.md

 The payment channel is constructed by forming a file contract without any data in it.

-These contracts can be formed only with hosts that have the "PaymnetHub" setting configured.
-These contracts will be formed between both renters and hosts.
-So it is not necessarily a contract between a renter and a host, but it might be a contract between two hosts.
+These payment contracts can be formed with all hosts.
+If the destination host is not interested in forming a payment channel with the other host, the one opening the channel pays the contract formation fee.

 This MR will only add code that deals with forming these new type of contracts.
 Other functinalities like pricing, advertising, listing will be tackled later.

 Tasks:

-- Add code to form payment contract w/another host (`managedRPCFormPaymentContract`)
+- Add `managedRPCFormPaymentContract`

 Dependencies:

-- Notion of payment hub, forming payment contracts is only allowed with a host that has this setting enabled

-Notes:

-- The concept of PaymentEdgeBuilder might be a bit much, if it's exposed through an RPC we can drop the term entirely

-Questions:

-- Do we want to reuse existing contracts between renters and hosts as payment channels?
-Seeing as renters have put in money in the contract based on their expected usage we might want to keep that separate
+- /

-### MR3: PaymentEdgePricer
+### MR4: PaymentEdgePricer

 Description: